kscraja/kscraja.github.io/_posts/2014-06-15-ubuntu-linux-tools.md

 * ls -l | tee file.txt => prints to stdout and also to file.txt
 * wc => word count
 * less, head, tail
+* du -sh * | sort -n (for list directories and their sizes in human readable format)